-Deposits must be reconciled periodically, but no less frequently than monthly.
+Deposits must be reconciled periodically, but no less frequent than monthly.
 Reconciliation procedures should include the following:

-- A staff accountant in General Accounting checks the processed deposit forms from the bank to ensure the amount shown thereon matches the record (log).
-Any discrepancies will be resolved by working with the originating office and the bank. - The staff accountant will contact the originating office to resolve any issues associated with unprocessed deposits returned by the bank. - Departments are responsible for reconciling their deposits on a monthly basis to their month-end reports.
-Any discrepancies must be reported promptly to their appropriate FO and, if not resolved, to General Accounting. - The FOs or the Internal Auditors may conduct random audits of points of collection.
-The Internal Auditors may also audit an FO's records.
+- A General Accounting staff member checks the processed deposit forms from the bank to ensure the amount shown thereon matches the SMU internal deposit ticket.
+Any discrepancies will be resolved by working with the originating office and the bank. - The General Accounting staff member will contact the originating office to resolve any issues associated with unprocessed deposits returned by the bank. - Departments are responsible for reconciling their deposits on a regular and consistent basis for completeness and accuracy.
+Any discrepancies must be reported promptly to their appropriate FBM and, if not resolved, to the Controller's office.

+• The FBM's and/or the Internal Auditors may conduct random audits of points of collection.
+The Internal Auditors may also audit any FBM records.